nuttycream/deeznuts/content/about.md

 but after a while I knew, that it wasn't something I put all my heart into.
-I mean I don't think it was really _challenging_ so to speak, but rather I found the entire idea and my two years time doingit, **extremely boring**...
+I mean I don't think it was really _challenging_ so to speak, but rather I found the entire idea and my two years time doing it, **extremely boring**...

 so, I then moved from Louisiana and back to San Antonio Texas, where I spent my entire military career at.
 I did this because they have a huge NSA compound